Come live and work in Australia!

 2. Standard Assessment Pathway

-This meant either proving your education was equivalent to the Australian physiotherapy degree or completing four exams (one written exam and three practical exams: cardiorespiratory, musculoskeletal, and neurological).
-This was very expensive, but at the time it was the only option, and we completed the entire process ourselves.
+This meant either proving your education was equivalent to the Australian physiotherapy degree or you needed to complete four exams (one written exam and three practical exams: cardiorespiratory, musculoskeletal, and neurological).
+This was very expensive and time consuming.

-This has since changed.
-Due to a shortage of physiotherapists in Australia, the APC now recognises all Dutch physiotherapy degrees as equivalent to Australian qualifications.
-As a result, Dutch physiotherapists can follow the FLYR Pathway.
+For some countries, this has since changed.
+Due to a shortage of physiotherapists in Australia, the APC has developed the FLYR program.
+It recognises the following physiotherapy degrees as equivalent to Australian qualifications:

 FLYR Pathway: